UWE Bristol Code of Good Research Conduct

 21. Research misconduct

-This section defines research misconduct, and outlines UWE Bristol’s rigourous procedures for the investigation of research misconduct.
+This section defines research misconduct, and outlines UWE Bristol’s rigorous procedures for the investigation of research misconduct.

 - Annex 1: Research role definitions (PDF) - This annex defines the different research roles as used throughout the UWE Bristol Code of Good Research Conduct.